Enter your ZIP to find local pros.

 3. PVC Pipes: Cost-Effective and Durable

-• Uses: Drainage systems, vent systems, and cold water supply
+• Best for: Drain lines, vent systems, and cold water supply (where allowed)

-PVC (polyvinyl chloride) pipes are lightweight, affordable, and easy to install, making them a popular choice for non-pressurized systems like drainage and venting.
-PVC is not suitable for hot water applications due to its lower heat resistance.
+PVC (polyvinyl chloride) is lightweight, affordable, and easy to work with.
+It’s commonly used for non-pressurized applications like drainage and venting.
+Standard PVC is not recommended for hot water because it has lower heat resistance.

 Pros: